Black Diamond Nitro 22L Review

 Ease of Use

 First things first, when it comes to adjustability and sizing, this bag is very much a unisex option, without the little tweaks that often accompany women-specific packs.
 It comes in a single size, that Black Diamond claims fits torsos from 17-22 inches.
 Compared to the dozens of other bags we've tested over the years, this one feels quite tall.
-That being said, our main tester is 5'4" and has a 17 inch torso and actually really likes the added length of this bag.
+That being said, our main tester is 5 feet, 4 inches tall, and has a 17-inch torso, and actually really likes the added length of this bag.
 She feels that it never got in the way of her movement (despite some initial worries) and is surprisingly comfortable to wear while being very adjustable.
 Because it's unisex, we even had some guy friends give it a whirl and they also like the fit and feel of this bag.
-We take our hats off to Black Diamond for creating a solidly versatile fit for a unisex pack - that's no small feat!
+We take our hats off to Black Diamond for creating a solidly versatile fit for a unisex pack — that's no small feat!